Maghnie/docs/aedifion.controls.md

 aedifion.controls features various control algorithms that we operate within the aedifion.io platform.
 See section[ control algorithms](engineers/controls.md) for an introduction of available control algorithms.

-As custom service, aedifion deploys and hosts your proprietary control algorithms as cloud control algorithm.
-It is now possible to easily manage your estate and buildings in order realize an overall demand side management.
+As a custom service, aedifion deploys and hosts your proprietary control algorithms as cloud control algorithms.
+It is now possible to easily manage your estate and buildings in order to realize an overall demand side management.
 Please do not hesitate to [contact us](contact.md) to discuss your needs.

 #### Edge control

 In edge control, control algorithms run directly on the aedifion edge device.
 This accounts for low communication latency.
-At the same time, it lowers the risks of down times due to communication issues between the edge device and the cloud.
+At the same time, it lowers the risks of downtimes due to communication issues between the edge device and the cloud.

 ### Deployment scenarios

 Control algorithms can be operated in different ways.
 A cloud-operated algorithm uses the internet to communicate its control decisions or manipulated variables.
-Contrary, an edge-operated algorithm is executed locally on the aedifion.io edge device within the customer's control system and only requires Internet connectivity to receive commands and updates.
+Contrarily, an edge-operated algorithm is executed locally on the aedifion.io edge device within the customer's control system and only requires Internet connectivity to receive commands and updates.
 An air-gapped deployment is a more classical set up, quite like a local programmable logic controller, but with a more advanced control runtime, offering the possibility to execute more complex controls, including optimizations and simulations.

 _This documentation continues with an introduction of aedifion.custom._